bmeg/grip/website/content/docs/queries/graphql.md

 # GraphQL

-Arachne supports GraphQL access of the property graphs.
+GRIP supports GraphQL access of the property graphs.
 Currently this is read-only access to the graph.

 **_GraphQL access is only supported when using the MongoDB driver_**